Jixr/Ibis_Dash_Esp32s3_PhotoPainter/README.md

 ---

+## Directions:
+- install Arduino IDE to your PC.
+Follow the standard installation instructions.

+- Once Arduino IDE is installed, connected your e-ink display to the computer.

+- Open device manager>Ports (COM & LPT), you should see your device listed as "USB Serial Device (COM#)" In my case, its listed as "COM6"

+- Open the IBIS_V40.1.ino file

 ## License

 MIT - use it, modify it, make it better.
 Just don't make it commercial without my consent.